 Improvement and cultivation of various crops. to benefit not only biodiversity but also counter malnutrition

-The purpose of the ARC-ITSC is to provide sustainable and appropriate technologies for production and post-harvest handling of citrus and subtropical crops in order to enhance food security and nutrition, global competitiveness and wealth creation by addressing national priorities through its research agenda and related activities.
+The purpose of the ARC-TSC is to provide sustainable and appropriate technologies for production and post-harvest handling of citrus and subtropical crops in order to enhance food security and nutrition, global competitiveness and wealth creation by addressing national priorities through its research agenda and related activities.
 Post-harvest technologies include agro-processing and export protocols; thus, catering for both the commercial and developing agricultural sectors of South Africa.
 The main campus is in Mbombela, Mpumalanga, where the growth of said crops is highly favoured due to the regional climatic conditions and several other research farms in the region and other selected provinces.
-The mandate crops of ARC-ITSC include the following:
+The mandate crops of ARC-TSC include the following:

 This unit works towards the improvement and cultivation of grain crops - for example summer grains such as maize, sorghum and millet, as well as oil and protein seeds such as sunflower, groundnut, soya beans, dry beans, cowpeas, sweet white lupin and bambara.
 Research activities cover plant breeding, the evaluation of cultivars, grain quality, plant physiology, tillage, weed science, plant pathology, entomology and yield potential.